Carnival announces roller coaster on new cruise ship

 Carnival announced Thursday that BOLT will circle the top of a new ship, Mardi Gras, when it sets sail in 2020.

-The all-electric coaster will allow people to strap in and race along nearly 800 feet (244 meters) of track, 187 feet (57 meters) above sea level.
-The cars will travel nearly 40 mph (64 kph) and take riders on a series of twists, turns and drops, right around the ship's whale-tail funnel.
+The all-electric coaster will allow people to strap in and race along nearly 244 metres of track, 57 metres above sea level.
+The motorcycle-like vehicles will travel nearly 64 kph and take riders on a series of twists, turns and drops, right around the ship's whale-tail funnel.

 BOLT is being built by Munich-based Maurer Rides.
 Carnival says the Mardi Gras will be based at a new terminal at Port Canaveral, Florida, and be the first in the new XL-class of larger ships built for Carnival.